 Clinical Hypnotherapy for Cancer Care

-Integrating clinical hypnotherapy into your treatment program help engage and harness the creativity and intelligence of your Mind to revive the innate immune response and strengthen your body’s capacity to heal and recover.
+The therapeutic vehicle of Immersive Healing is Clinical Hypnotherapy.
+Integrating clinical hypnotherapy into your treatment regimen help engage and harness the creativity and intelligence of your Mind to revive the innate immune response, strengthen your resilience mentally, emotionally and physically thus increasing your body’s capacity to heal and recover.

 Clinical Hypnotherapy aim to uncover and resolve underlying motivations for illness.
 Doing so often translate into greater physical and psychological resiliency, strengthened will-to-live and improved outlook for favorable outcome.
 Included in the definition of Integrative Medicine (IM), clinical hypnotherapy is a safe, holistic and non-invasive healing practice that allow patients to tap into; and harness the power of their Subconscious Mind to enhance and support the body’s effort to heal and recover.